chrissuu/bleu/_posts/2024-03-01-but-what-is-tcs.md

 ### Overview

 Computer science can be seen as the field of studying and modeling problem solving; it is the study of algorithms, information, and computations.
-Theoretical computer science perhaps sets the foundation to the large field of computer science!
+With the age of powerful computers however, we are still curious about the same problems, but now the computational foundation for computer science aren't humans crunching out numbers but rather "laptops" and "computers".

 ### References